GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-In the following scenario you will type into the input field and filter the list temporarily by the search term that is used in the input field.
-To be able to filter the list based on the value of the input field, you need to store the value of the input field in your local state.
+In the following scenario, type a search term into the input field to filter the list temporarily.
+To filter the list based on the value of the input field, you need to store the value of the input field in your local state.
 But how do you access the value?
 You can use **synthetic events** in React to access the event payload.

-Let's define a `onChange` handler for the input field.
+Let's define an `onChange` handler for the input field.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~